christophstrasen/WorldObserver/docs_internal/api_proposal.md

 - Advanced users may also access `observation._raw_result` as an escape hatch to the underlying LQR `JoinResult`, but typical mod code should work only with the typed fields on `observation`.

+### Core vs. custom observation schemas

+- **Core WorldObserver schemas** (owned by this project) are **structured and curated**:
+  - they use explicit schema names such as `SquareObservation`;
+  - their fields and semantics are documented in internal docs; and
+  - we provide EmmyLua annotations for them where it helps mod authors.
+- **Custom/modded observation types** (for example streams that expose `observation.gun` or `observation.wildlife`) are treated as **opaque but honest**:
+  - each emission is still “one observation over time”, passed as the `observation` table into callbacks;
+  - field names and shapes are self‑consistent within that stream; and
+  - authors may document and type them however they like, but WorldObserver does not impose naming or typing style on those domains.
+- Structure only becomes important for custom streams when they explicitly opt into WorldObserver helper sets or debug tooling:
+  - if a stream sets `enabled_helpers.square = "nearbySquares"`, it must provide an `observation.nearbySquares` field shaped in the way the square helper docs describe;
+  - similarly, any debug or describe helpers that assume certain fields only work when those fields are present as documented.
+- Beyond these explicit contracts, WorldObserver treats custom observation payloads as first‑class but opaque data carried along by the stream.

 @TODO explore if instead of subscribe we could could also offer to emit a Starlit LuaEvent